eltribehou/AerospaceBar/README.md

 ## Warnings

 - This app has been entirely generated with an LLM, vibe coded, yeah bro.
-Can't be assled with learning swift or spending lots of time on something like this.
+Can't be bothered with learning swift or spending lots of time on something like this.
 It works, fixes my problem. good enough for me.
 I don't think it should stop you from making a MR if you want to.
-- For now we simply call the aerospace cli every X ms to refresh the data, which is not ideal.
-I thought there was no way around that but in fact Aerospace exposes callbacks which should allow to invert the flow, which will be much better.
-To be done shortly.

 ## Configuration